Dletta/conceptGraph/README.md

 prompting points (might not need this) are whenever it cannot find a join but a question mark remains on a quant('A')

+The join function:

+>reference to concepts in common
+>loop through join, giving you the concepts you want matching
+>find concept person in graph2
+>find concept2 of join in graph1 and graph2 and merge them together